• Skip to main content

 3. Mix in mutton and remaining spices.
 Fry for 4-5 minutes on medium-high heat until meat changes its color and you see oil separating on the sides of the pot.
 (This is called bhunna and gives amazing flavor to Kunna gosht recipe).

 4. Add about 2 cups of water or as much required to cook meat and make gravy.
-Cover the pot with a tight lid and cook for 45 minutes until meat is very tender and coming off the bones.
+Cover the pot with a tight lid and cook for 45 minutes until the meat is very tender and comes off the bones.
 (You may use a pressure cooker for quick cooking.)

 5. Meanwhile, roast the wheat flour in another pan on medium heat with constant stirring until you can smell a lovely toasted aroma.